spikespaz/contributors-guide/COMMIT-MESSAGES.md

 ## Non-goals

-- Changelog generation
-  - Changelogs should be written by humans for humans.
+- **Changelog generation** -- Changelogs should be written by humans, for humans.
 That said, a list of Pathwise commits offers a great starting point for distilling code changes into human-readable release notes.
-- Pull-request titles or squash commits
-  - While similar heuristics can inform PR titles, Pathwise summaries are optimized for atomic commits, not aggregation.
+- **Pull-request titles or squash commits** -- While similar heuristics can inform PR titles, Pathwise summaries are optimized for atomic commits, not aggregation.
-- Merge commits or nonlinear history
-  - This convention assumes that your Git workflow keeps development history in its entirety, and favors local rebasing for organization.
+- **Merge commits or nonlinear history** -- This convention assumes that your Git workflow keeps development history in its entirety, and favors local rebasing for organization.

 ## Guidelines